Ivanka Trump Blasted For Thanksgiving Tweet

 Ivanka Trump is getting blasted for a Thanksgiving tweet.
 She’s had a rocky week with her remark about there being “a special place in hell for people who prey on children” after sexual misconduct allegations hit GOP candidate for Senate in Alabama, Roy Moore.
 The last thing social media wants from President Donald Trump’s daughter is “advice,” which is what popped up on Thursday.

 The Thanksgiving tweet that the first daughter is getting skewered over was posted on Ivanka Trump HQ.
-It was a tweet about tips for Thanksgiving centerpieces and it didn’t go over well with users, Huffington Post reports.
+It was a tweet about tips for Thanksgiving centerpieces and it didn’t go over well with users, according to Huffington Post.
 A sampling of the reactions is seen below, with many enlightening the president’s daughter and special assistant that many aren’t able to afford such lavish decorations and others taking the opportunity to further criticize her father and the administration’s agenda.
 Many took the time to create some rather unflattering images of turkeys, with one that was made up to look like Donald Trump, replete with the hairdo.

 “Have no idea how to decorate your table?
 Problem solved,” the post on Ivanka Trump HQ read with a link to an article on the company’s website.